 - Creating Action Plans

-- Reviewing Progress
+- Reviewing Progress on the strategy execution

 It has been known by several names: policy deployment, X-matrix.
 Hoshin Kanri has its roots in the Toyota Production System and is a very powerful tool.